Dem Babies Part Deux? Nick Cannon’s Expectant Baby Mama Nicknames Unborn Twins “Dem Boyz”

 In case you missed it, we reported a few weeks back that Los Angeles-based Dj (and quite the baddie) Abby De La Rosa was expecting twin babies with tv star Nick Cannon.
 Abby has been sharing details about her Ncredible pregnancy journey on Instagram, even sharing the gender reveal for her twin boys.
 At first, the mother threw hints about who her “Ncredible” baby daddy was, eventually confirming it in a comment to one of Nick’s fans.

-As Abby counts down the days until her two blessings are here, she’s been monitoring her growing babies, even giving them nicknames similar to Nick’s first set of twins They’re calling the unborn baby boys “Dem Boyz.”
+As Abby counts down the days until her two blessings are here, she’s been monitoring her growing babies, even giving them nicknames similar to Nick’s first set of twins.
+Apparently, they’re calling the unborn baby boys “Dem Boyz.”
 How cute!

 Dem Boyz sounds similar to Dem Babies, the name affectionately appointed to Nick and Mariah’s twins, son Moroccan and daughter Monroe, years ago.
 Abby shared the nickname over a sonogram video of the baby boys with the song “We Dem Boyz” by Wiz Khalifa playing over the video.

-In related news, Abby has who Instagram page called “Club Tummy” featuring Nick’s Ncredible logo behind her as she spins records for her baby and mommy supporters.
+In related news, Abby has a new Instagram page called “Club Tummy” featuring Nick’s Ncredible logo behind her as she spins records for her baby and mommy supporters.
 Are you feeling entertained?

+News about Abby De La Rosa’s surprising pregnancy first made headlines back in February after Nick’s public love triangle with one of his baby mama’s Brittany Bell and model Lanisha Cole came to light.
+Rumors began to swirl when fans noticed around Valentine’s Day that the international DJ received the same extravagant bushel of roses that both Cole and Bell had been given by the famed TV host– along with her burgeoning baby bump.

+Although she hasn’t come forth publically about her suspected relationship with Cannon, Rosa has been posting up some cryptic messages about her pregnancy with the Wild ‘N Out star.

 Comments